 Why Should You Explore Opportunities in Journalism?

 Many journalists write fiction.
-One of them is Ronald E. Yates, former Dean of the School of Journalism at the University of Illinois, Champaign-Urbana.
+One of them is Ronald E. Yates, a former foreign correspondent for the Chicago Tribune and Dean Emeritus of the College of Media at the University of Illinois, Champaign-Urbana.
 Here’s a blog post about how he used his skills as a journalist when writing historical fiction.
-He’s written two books in his Billy Battles’ series, and third is about to come out.
+His Finding Billy Battles Trilogy is an example of how he fused the skills of journalism with those of a writer of fiction.

 While I’ve known many journalists who’ve made the leap into fiction, I know only a couple of fiction writers who’ve gone in the other direction.
 In case you decide to try your hand at nonfiction, here are a couple of things you should know.